This Blog Was Updated In November of 2022

 “The NBIS requires safety inspections at least once every 24 months for highway bridges that exceed 20 feet in total length located on public roads.
 Many bridges are inspected more frequently.
 However, with the express approval by FHWA of State-specific policies and criteria, some bridges can be inspected at intervals greater than 24 months.
 New or newly reconstructed bridges, for example, may qualify for less frequent inspections.”

-Along with a bridge inspection program and regulations, the National Bridge Inspection Standards were established.
+The National Bridge Inspection Standards were established along with a bridge inspection program and regulations.
 In addition, a bridge inspector’s training manual was prepared along with a training course to provide specialized training.

 Regular Bridge and Under Bridge Inspections